No change in region’s pre-holiday unemployment rate

 State and local employment reports for December 2022 are scheduled for release on Jan.
 20, 2023.

-For more details, access DEO’s employment summary for the region here: November 2022 Employment Overview.
+For more details, access DEO’s employment summary for the region online: November 2022 Employment Overview.

 (0) comments